Darfur Divestment; ERS

 "Substantial action" means adopting, publicizing, and implementing a formal plan to cease scrutinized business operations within one year and to refrain from any new business operations; undertaking significant humanitarian efforts on behalf of one or more marginalized populations of Sudan; or through engagement with the government of Sudan, materially improving conditions for the genocidally victimized population in Darfur.

-SECTION 3.
-Identification of companies. (a) Within one hundred eighty days following passage of this Act, the public fund shall make its best efforts to identify all scrutinized companies in which the public fund has direct holdings.
+§ -2 Identification of companies. (a) Within ninety days following passage of this Act, the public fund shall make its best efforts to identify all scrutinized companies in which the public fund has direct or indirect holdings or could possibly have such holdings in the future.
 Those efforts shall include, as appropriate:

-(1) Reviewing publicly available information regarding companies with business operations in Sudan.
-In conducting the review, the public fund may rely on information provided by nonprofit organizations, research firms, international organizations, and government entities;
+(1) Reviewing and relying, as appropriate in the public fund's judgment, on publicly available information regarding companies with business operations in Sudan, including information provided by nonprofit organizations, research firms, international organizations, and government entities;

 (2) Contacting asset managers contracted by the public fund that invest in companies with business operations in Sudan; and